All Essential Benefits/Effects/Facts & Information

 3Dosing and Coumarin avoidance

-Coumarin is a hepatotoxic and carcinogenic phytochemical found in some plants, of which cinnamon is a high source of.
-It is not the active compound that reduces blood sugar, but one that exists alongside the active ingredient(s).
+Coumarin is a hepatotoxic and carcinogenic phytochemical found in some plants that is present at high levels in certain variants of cinnamon.
+Coumarin is not the active compound that reduces blood sugar, but one that exists alongside the active ingredient(s).
 It initially had a TDI (Tolerable Daily Intake) of 2mg/kg bodyweight max, but was lowered to 0.5 and currently stands at 0.1mg/kg bodyweight.
-Although a safety buffer is included in this last recommendation, some subsets of the human population seem more susceptible due to less of a capacity to metabolize it.
+Although a safety buffer is included in this last recommendation, some subsets of the human population are more sensitive to coumarin toxicity due to a reduced capacity to metabolize it.

-This is relevant since most anti-diabetic benefits come in a dose dependent manner, in the range of 300mg/kg bodyweight.
-In these doses, coumarin above the TDI can easily be ingested.
+This is relevant since most of the anti-diabetic benefits with cinnamon come in a dose dependent manner, in the range of 300mg/kg bodyweight.
+At these doses, coumarin above the TDI can easily be ingested.

-The best method of coumarin avoidance appears to be through the original source of cinnamon.
-Ceylon cinnamon has the lowest levels of coumarin with below 190mg/kg (some samples being below detection levels) whereas Cassia contains between 700 (at best) and 12,230mg/kg (at worst)..
+The best method of coumarin avoidance is to choose the right source of cinnamon.
+Ceylon cinnamon has the lowest levels of coumarin with below 190 mg/kg (some samples being below detection levels) whereas Cassia contains between 700 mg/kg on the low-end to as much as 12,230 mg/kg on the high-end..
 Ceylon can be detected in stick form via its numerous thin folds, whereas Cassia has less folds and a thicker appearance.
-They cannot be distinguished in powder form, and Cassia is more frequently used in production and manufacturing.
+They cannot be distinguished in powder form, and Cassia is more frequently used in production and manufacturing due to its general high availability and low cost.

-Via the above numbers, a 200lb human can ingest 47.8g of Ceylon Cinnamon and arrive at the 0.1mg/kg bodyweight TDI for coumarin at worst (using the highest recorded dose of coumarin in cinnamon).
-Using Cassia cinnamon with a coumarin will invariably place somebody above the TDI.
+Via the above numbers, a 200lb human can ingest 47.8g of Ceylon Cinnamon and arrive at the 0.1mg/kg bodyweight TDI for coumarin at worst (using the highest recorded dose of coumarin in cinnamon). on the other hand, using Cassia cinnamon can easily place somebody above the TDI for coumarin with a far lesser intake.

-There seems to be little variance on coumarin absorption depending on form of cinnamon ingested.
+Coumarin absorption does not seem to be dependent on the form of cinnamon ingested.
 Similar serum levels and excreted levels were achieved with isolated coumarin, pill form cinnamon, tea and rice pudding (solid food).
-These results were standardized to X dose of coumarin, so source of cinnamon is irrelevant.
+These results were standardized to X dose of coumarin, so the source of cinnamon is irrelevant.

 The above study, however, did note a 38.5% extraction rate of coumarin from powder to liquid when steeped (just boiling for 30 minutes); suggesting that one can tip the scales more in favor of water-soluble polyphenols and MHCPs relative to coumarins if steeped and served in tea or using said cinnamon water to mix protein shakes with, as the water-soluble components have a much higher extraction rate.